ItsMeRomian/ModTools/README.md

 **Owners can see which admin changed what in ModTools.**
 * Specific welcome messages to admins
 * Nice to read logs

+Note that changes need room reloads/user reloads to work. for example, after you change a room name you'll need to reload the room.

+## How to deploy/use
+Simply put the ModTools folder in your webserver root or anywhere else.
+Edit the config to your liking and you're ready.